charlielake/MarksheetGenerator/README.md

 ## Troubleshooting
 If you notice that seemingly random special characters appear in your marksheets, open all your data files in a text editor like Notepad++ and change encoding to UTF-8 rather than UTF-8 BOM.
 The "BOM" leads to it having special characters denoting the beginning/end of the file.

-## TODO:
-- Flip to make it generate section first, with labs within
-- Make it more robust to including/excluding header info